sourcesoft/dotfiles/README.md

 - Adobe Animate - I used to call it Macromedia Flash 5.
 - Adobe Photoshop - Right now I only use it for editing other designers PSDs.
 - Adobe Illustrator - So hot for me right now, great SVG export.
-- Sketch - Using it just for web and mobile UI design with Zeplin.
+- Sketch - Using it just for web and mobile UI design with [Zeplin](https://zeplin.io/).
 - Adobe Experience Design - It's new and cool, not using it that much but I'm investigating.

 ### Daily tools I use all the time
 - MBA - Next time I'll get a Pro for an upgrade.
-- Slack - It changed how we communicated, but reduces my productivity. it's source of distraction in fact.
-I like Discord more.
+- [Slack](https://slack.com) - It changed how we communicated, but it's source of distraction in fact(too many notifications).
-- Gitter - Have to use it honestly.
-- Discord - Loved it first time I launched it.
+- [Discord](https://discordapp.com) - Loved it first time I launched it.
 Reminded me of playing WoW using TeamSpeak.
 Also can replace Slack for me.
 - Microsoft OneNote - This is much better than Evernote.
 This piece of handy app is always open.